-- MEAM 530, 535, and 570 should be taken during the first three years of the Ph.D. program.
-However, one of the three must be taken in year one prior to the qualifier examination. - Neither MEAM 899 (Independent study) nor MEAM 999 (Research) can be used to satisfy the above core requirements. - \ Students should check their preparedness for ENM 520 by reviewing the syllabus before registering for the course.
+- Neither MEAM 899 (Independent study) nor MEAM 999 (Research) can be used to satisfy the above course requirements. - Students should check their preparedness for ENM 520 by reviewing the syllabus before registering for the course.
 If this material is unfamiliar, the student should take ENM 510 prior to taking ENM 520.